Valby: 20th century

-Valby today
+Neighborhoods

 The remains of Old Valby are located in the northern part of the district on Valby Langgade, the old road to Roskilde, which today extends from Carlsberg, as the continuation of Pile Allé, and runs west along the municipal border with Frederiksberg until it finally joins the new Roskildevej at Damhus Lake.

+City centre

 The centre of modern-day Valby is the area around Toftegårds Plads which was refurbished in 2011.
 New facilities on the square include ball cages, a climbing wall made out of glass and a mobile stage.
-Valby Cultural Centre, Valby station and Spinderiet shopping centre are all located next to the square, the latter with direct access to the station platforms.
+Valby Cultural Centre, Valby railway station and Spinderiet shopping centre are all located next to the square, the latter with direct access to the station platforms.
 Two major arteries connect to the square.
 Vigerslev Allé extends west along the railway tracks from Enghavevej, at the border between Vesterbro and Kongens Enghave, and passes Toftegårds Plads before turning into Allingevej at the intersection with Hvidovrevej further west.
 Gammel Køge Landevej extends south and forms part of the secondary route 151.